Filly Swiss Skydiver to run against males in Preakness - WHIZ News

 In her only other start against males, Swiss Skydiver finished second to potential Preakness rival Art Collector in the Blue Grass Stakes on July 11.
 She won the Grade 1 Alabama at Saratoga on Aug.
 15 and finished second in the Kentucky Oaks on Sept.
 4.

-Five fillies have won the Preakness.
-Rachel Alexandra went on to become Horse of the Year in 2009.
+Five fillies have won the Preakness, including Rachel Alexandra, who went on to become Horse of the Year in 2009.
 In all, 55 females have run in the 1 3/16-mile race.
+Ria Antonia was the most recent, finishing last in 2014.

 “I know she will make the distance without any problem,” McPeek said.
 “It was a tough call between racing against straight 3-year-olds or older fillies and mares or turf, which was briefly thought about.
 I think she will handle it fine.”